nominetresearch/microbit-networking-book-python/unicast/unicast.md

 !!! hint "Definition 1: _Unicast_"
 	Transmission of a message to a single receiver.

-When transmitting messages to each other, computers use *protocols*.
+To understand how we can enable unicast, we will first look at how computers transmit messages to each other using *protocols*.

 !!! hint "Definition 2: _Protocol_"
 	A set of rules for how messages are sent across networks.

 Simply, protocols define how computers should send messages and what they should do when they receive a message.
+So, we can use a protocol to say who the message is for.

-On the Internet, every computer or device follows the Internet Protocol (IP).
+This is exactly what is happening on the internet, where every computer or device follows the Internet Protocol (IP).
 According to Internet Protocol, each device is given a unique *address*, called an *IP address*.
-Remember you have already used special addresses for broadcast and multicast.
-In this chapter, we consider unicast addresses. *IP address* is used for unicast on the Internet.

 !!! hint "Definition 3: _IP address_"
 	A unique string that identifies computers that use the Internet Protocol  to communicate over a network.
 This string is made up of 4 decimal numbers, that range between 0 and 255.
 Each decimal is separated by dots.
 For example, 213.248.234.11 is an IP address.

-Your micro:bit also has an address (but it is a bit different).
-You already partly changed your micro:bit’s address, by changing the group ID.

-When two computers communicate, the sender sends a data packet  to the receiver.
+*IP address* is used for unicast on the Internet.
+Remember, in the previous chapters, you used special addresses for broadcast and multicast.
+For this, you changed the group ID in your programs.
+When you change the group ID, you partly change your micro:bit's address (although it is different than an IP address).
+Notice that, setting a group ID limits the group of micro:bits to receive messages from each other.
+If the group is limited to two micro:bits, then this enables unicast communication between them.

+But, what if we want each micro:bit to have its address (like the IP address) that we can send messages directly too.
+Then, in addition to the message we want to send, our micro:bit should also say who the message is for.
+On the internet, when two computers communicate, the sender sends a data packet, which includes both the message and this type of information.

 !!! hint "Definition 4: _Data packet_"
 	A data packet is a piece of data sent over a network.
 	This piece of data has an actual message part (for example, an image or a text) and one or more header parts.
 A header contains helpful information for protocols like the sender and receiver IP addresses.

 ![A data packet contains a message and a header.
 A header contains information to help a protocol such as sender and receiver addresses, and message types.
 Different protocols may add different headers to a message.](Datapacket.png)